TheOneric/pelican-katex/README.md

 # }

 # Alternatively, you can use the latex2mathml python module instead of KaTeX
-# It is more limited, but faster and doesn't need NodeJS
+# It is missing eg preamble support, but faster and doesn't need NodeJS
 # KATEX_MATHML = True
 ```

-## Preamble
+## Preamble (KaTeX only)

 The `KATEX_PREAMBLE` option allows you to share definitions between all of your
 math blocks across all files.
 It takes a string of any LaTeX commands you would